Individual and Time Effects in Nonlinear Panel Models with Large N, T: Monte Carlo Experiments

 \section{Monte Carlo Experiments}

 This section reports evidence on the finite sample behavior of fixed effects estimators of model parameters and APEs in static models with strictly exogenous regressors and dynamic models with predetermined regressors such as lags of the dependent variable.
 We analyze the performance of uncorrected and bias-corrected fixed effects estimators in terms of bias and inference accuracy of their asymptotic distribution.
-In particular we compute the biases, standard deviations, and root mean squared errors of the estimators, the ratio of average standard errors to the simulation standard deviations (SE/SD); and the empirical coverages of confidence intervals with 95\% nominal value (p; .95).\footnote{The standard errors are computed using the expressions (\ref{eq: se_parameter}), (\ref{eq: se_ameff}) and (\ref{eq: se_ameff2}) evaluated at uncorrected estimates of the parameters.
-We find little difference in performance of constructing standard errors based on corrected estimates.} Overall, we find that the analytically corrected estimators dominate the uncorrected and jackknife corrected estimators.\footnote{Kristensen and Salani{\'e}~\cite*{KS2013} also found that analytical corrections dominate jackknife corrections to reduce the bias of approximate estimators.} The jackknife corrections are more sensitive than the analytical corrections to Assumption \ref{assumption: stationarity}.
+In particular we compute the biases, standard deviations, and root mean squared errors of the estimators, the ratio of average standard errors to the simulation standard deviations (SE/SD); and the empirical coverages of confidence intervals with 95\% nominal value (p; .95).\footnote{The standard errors are computed using the expressions (\ref{eq: se_parameter}) and (\ref{eq: se_ameff2}) with $ \widehat{\tilde \Delta}_{it} = \widehat \Delta_{it} - \widehat \delta$, evaluated at uncorrected estimates of the parameters.
+We find little difference in performance of constructing standard errors based on corrected estimates.} Overall, we find that the analytically corrected estimators dominate the uncorrected and jackknife corrected estimators.\footnote{Kristensen and Salani{\'e}~\cite*{KS2013} also found that analytical corrections dominate jackknife corrections to reduce the bias of approximate estimators.} A possible explanation for the better finite-sample performance of the analytical over the jackknife corrections is that the jackknife increases dispersion because the components of the bias are estimated from subsamples that include half of the observations of the panel.
+We observe this variance increase in all our numerical examples, specially in short panels.
+The jackknife corrections are also more sensitive than the analytical corrections to Assumption \ref{assumption: stationarity}.
 All the results are based on 500 replications.
 The designs correspond to static and dynamic probit models.
-We consider panels with a cross sectional size of $52$ individuals, motivated by applications to U.S. states.
-As in the analytical example of Section \ref{subsec: ns}, we find that our large $T$ asymptotic approximations capture well the behavior of the fixed effects estimator and the bias corrections in moderately long panels with $T=14$.
+As in the analytical example of Section \ref{subsec: ns}, we find that our large $T$ asymptotic approximations capture well the behavior of the fixed effects estimator and the bias corrections in moderately long panels with $N=56$ and $T=14$.